 #8 ESP8266 Microcontroller Board

 ESP8266 is small in size as compared to other microcontrollers with IoT capability.
-It has very low cost (around $3.0 USD).
-It can be used for DIY smart home projects which includes Internet of Things.
-This board can also be used for making your personal assistant like Cortana or Alexa.
+It has a very low cost (around $3.0 USD).
+It can be used for DIY smart home projects which includes the Internet of Things.
+This board can also be used for making your personal assistants like Cortana or Alexa.
 It includes 128K RAM with 4M of FLASH memory but what makes ESP8366 better is that it can be used to make its own network for other devices to connect with it.

 #9 Quark D2000

-Quark D2000 microcontroller is one of the most robust microcontroller and has more I/O controls than other microcontrollers.
+Quark D2000 microcontroller is one of the most robust microcontrollers and has more I/O controls than other microcontrollers.
 It is based on ×86 intel Microcontroller family.
 It is a 32-bit microcontroller running at 32MHz with 8K SRAM and 32K FLASH.
 It is tremendously flexible as it requires only up to 3.3 volts DC supply.

 #10 Launchpad MSP430

-Launchpad MSP430 is most useful for application of Energy Trace on-board emulation and debugging.
+Launchpad MSP430 is most useful for the application of Energy Trace on-board emulation and debugging.
 It is also an ultra-low power consumption microcontroller with 4k RAM which can be used as an alternative for Arduino Uno R3.
 It has a special programming software (IDE) used for coding and debugging called Energia, it is more user-friendly and is similar to Arduino’s IDE.

 Our readers have requested to add Raspberry Pi Zero W to the list too as it is also a good choice for electronic lovers.
 We will update the list as our readers suggest other micro-controllers.